Limited availability by phone; questions by email.

 Customers who value privacy should note:

-- high-value cash purchases of gold will no longer be possible;
+• Cash purchases of gold are no longer be possible;

-- electronic payments will become the standard for larger investments.
+• electronic payments has become the standard for larger investments.

 Conclusion: what the €3,000 Cash Payment Ban means for you